 The classic dress shoe is made from several pieces of leather carefully stitched together that may or may not have some brogue details on them like punched patterns along with the stitching.
 Now, not all leather shoes are considered to be dress shoes.
-Every modern man should know the difference and get the appropriate pair for the occasion.
+Every modern man should know the difference and get the dress shoe styles for men that are appropriate for the occasion.

 Types of Men’s Dress Shoes

-The primary feature that distinguishes men’s dress shoe types is their manner of fastening.
+The primary feature that distinguishes men’s dress shoes is their manner of fastening.
 We should mention that these aren't the only styles of men’s dress shoes, but they're the most popular ones worn by men around the world.

 The most formal men’s dress shoe is the classic Oxford shoe.
 This design is characterized by subtle lines and a closed lace-up system.
 The classic Oxford style dress shoe has a low heel and no details or decorations.
 The more high-end or bespoke Oxford dress shoes have leather soles.

 The Oxford dress shoe doesn’t have much decoration and has a simple polished glossy or matte finish.
 While they come in several colors, the most formal Oxford dress shoes are usually in black, highly polished (patent) leather finish with no embellishments.